xyOz-dev/Roo-Code-Docs/docs/features/shell-integration.md

 3. Working directory updates in terminal title
 4. Command duration and exit code reporting

+## WSL Terminal Integration Methods

+When using Windows Subsystem for Linux (WSL), there are two distinct ways to use VSCode with WSL, each with different implications for shell integration:

+### Method 1: VSCode Windows with WSL Terminal

+In this setup:
+- VSCode runs natively in Windows
+- You use the WSL terminal integration feature in VSCode
+- Shell commands are executed through the WSL bridge
+- May experience additional latency due to Windows-WSL communication
+- Shell integration markers may be affected by the WSL-Windows boundary: you must make sure that `source "$(code --locate-shell-integration-path <shell>)"` is loaded for your shell within the WSL environment because it may not get automatically loaded; see above.

+### Method 2: VSCode Running Within WSL

+In this setup:
+- You launch VSCode directly from within WSL using `code .`
+- VSCode server runs natively in the Linux environment
+- Direct access to Linux filesystem and tools
+- Better performance and reliability for shell integration
+- Shell integration is loaded automatically since VSCode runs natively in the Linux environment
+- Recommended approach for WSL development

+For optimal shell integration with WSL, we recommend:
+1. Open your WSL distribution
+2. Navigate to your project directory
+3. Launch VSCode using `code .`
+4. Use the integrated terminal within VSCode

+## Known Issues and Workarounds

+### Shell Integration Failures After VSCode 1.98

+**Issue**: After VSCode updates beyond version 1.98, shell integration may fail with the error "VSCE output start escape sequence (]633;C or ]133;C) not received".

+**Solutions**:
+1. **Set Terminal Command Delay**:
+   - Set the Terminal Command Delay to 50ms in Roo Code settings
+   - Restart all terminals after changing this setting
+   - This matches older default behavior and may resolve the issue, however some users have reported that a value of 0ms works better.
+This is a workaround for upstream VSCode problems.

+2. **Roll Back VSCode Version**:
+   - Download VSCode v1.98 from [VSCode Updates](https://code.visualstudio.com/updates/v1_98)
+   - Replace your current VSCode installation
+   - No backup of Roo settings needed

+3. **WSL-Specific Workaround**:
+   - If using WSL, ensure you launch VSCode from within WSL using `code .`

+4. **ZSH Users**:
+   - Try enabling some or all ZSH-related workarounds in Roo settings
+   - These settings can help regardless of your operating system

 ## Known Issues and Workarounds

 ### Ctrl+C Behavior